 A horse-drawn wagon with a new pioneer family caused quite a stir in 1877.
-The surprize was not the family itself, but that the cart was drawn by horses not oxen.
-The distinction would serve the city well in upcoming years as Elijah Boley and his son Alphonse would be instrumental in the development of horse racing in the area, and the Missouri Slope Fair and Mandan's rodeo.
+The surprise was not the family itself, but that the cart was drawn by horses not oxen.
+The distinction would serve the city well in upcoming years as Elijah Boley and his son Alphonso would be instrumental in the development of horse racing in the area, and the Missouri Slope Fair and Mandan's rodeo.

 Elijah was born on March 31, 1826 to a Pennsylvania farm couple John and Mary Boley.
-He and his parents followed his sister Mary and brother-in-law John Baird to Monona County, Iowa in the late 1840s where Elijah worked on the Baird farm as a farm laborer.
+He and his parents followed his sister Mary and brother-in-law John Beard to Mahoning County, Ohio in the late 1840s where Elijah worked on the Beard farm as a farm laborer.

-While living in Iowa, he met his future spouse Sarah Llewellyn.
-The two were married on December 31, 1853 in Indiana.
-Sarah and Elijah were engaged in farming, milling and stock buying in Bourbon Township Indiana until 1863, when they returned to Monona, Clayton County, Iowa.
-Back in Iowa, they would operate a farm as well as a small hardware business.
+He met his future spouse Sarah Lewallen and the two were married on December 31, 1853 in Indiana.
+Sarah and Elijah were engaged in farming, milling and stock buying in Bourbon Township Indiana until 1863, when they moved to Monona, Clayton County, Iowa.
+While in Iowa, they would operate a farm as well as a small hardware business.

-The couple had four children although only two would live to adulthood: son Alphonse born on June 5, 1857; son Adolphus in November 1859 who died as a child, daughter Viola Mae who was born on April 20, 1863.
+The couple had four children although only two would live to adulthood: son Alphonso born on June 5, 1857; son Adolphus in October 1859 who died as a child; daughter Alvaretta born about 1860 but also died as a child; daughter Viola Mae who was born on April 20, 1863.
 All four children were born to the couple when they resided in Indiana.